bitnami/charts/bitnami/mongodb/README.md

 ```

 The above command sets the MongoDB&reg; `root` account password to `secretpassword`.
 Additionally, it creates a standard database user named `my-user`, with the password `my-password`, who has access to a database named `my-database`.

+> NOTE: Once this chart is deployed, it is not possible to change the application's access credentials, such as usernames or passwords, using Helm.
+To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools if available.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,